 Yesterday was his birthday.
 August 12, 1979.
 It’s always hard for me because I suppose I’m still hoping that it’s not true and that I’ll call him one day and he’ll answer.

 August, 12, 1979 – January 13, 2011.

 Donny Hathaway and my brother both passed on January 13, something that dawned on me as I took the podium to speak at the funeral.
+While there’s zero connection between the two, they’re two people of great import to me.
 Two of my favorite people passed on the same day.
 His family asked me to speak.
 That’s how close we were.
 Family members I didn’t even know asked me to speak at his funeral.
 I still speak to them now.
 Just like I still speak to his son.
 They’re my family.

 He ain’t heavy, he’s my brother.
 Thank you master, for my soul.